DrDejaVuNG/super_test/README.md

 # Super Test

 Designed to simplify testing of SuperControllers, RxNotifiers and RxTs.
-Designed for the [flutter_super](https://pub.dev/packages/flutter_super) package.
+Developed for the [flutter_super](https://pub.dev/packages/flutter_super) package.

 ---